kube-rs/kube/examples/README.md

 ```

 ### reflectors
-These examples watch resources as well as give a store access point:
+These examples watch resources as well as ive a store access point:

 ```sh
 # Watch namespace pods and print the current pod count every event